 Don’t Yell At Your Dog

 Yelling at your dog may encourage their undesired behavior.
-If you yell at your dog to discourage them from doing something, it will likely have the opposite effect.
+It will likely have the opposite effect if you yell at your dog to discourage them from doing something.
 For example, if you yell at your dog not to bite you, they may think that you are encouraging their biting game.